ShirleyFerr/ShirleyFerr/README.md

-## Hi there, I'm Shirley Ferreira, also know by Leyferr!
+## Hi there, I'm Shirley Ferreira 😊
 I'm student at São Paulo Tech School 💙
 <br>
 Focused on always learning and evolving! 💻